-The faculty for the MHI program includes professors from the University of Cincinnati’s top-ranked Analytics Program at the Carl H. Lindner College of Business, as well as leading experts in the healthcare industry.
-This uniquely blended and balanced curriculum prepares students to take on a diverse array of high-earning roles within the field of health informatics after graduation.
+Program faculty includes nationally-recognized, highly-respected professors from the University of Cincinnati’s top-ranked Analytics Program at the Carl H. Lindner College of Business, as well as leading experts in the healthcare industry.
+This uniquely blended and balanced curriculum prepares students to take on any number of high-earning roles within the healthcare, data analytics and informatics industries.